Tokyo Olympics seem sure to happen -- but in 2021, not 2020

 "I know that this unprecedented situation leaves many of your questions open," he wrote.
 "I also know that this rational approach may not be in line with the emotions many of you have to go through."

-The IOC's move seemed inevitable for weeks with pressure mounting from all quarters — athletes, sponsors, broadcasters and more than 200 national Olympic committees, and international sports federations.
+The IOC's move seemed inevitable for weeks with pressure mounting from all quarters — athletes, sponsors, broadcasters, more than 200 national Olympic committees and international sports federations.

 Shortly after Bach's statement, the Canadian Olympic Committee said it would not send athletes to the Olympics unless the games are postponed by a year.
 Australia issued a statement saying it was advising its athletes to prepare for an Olympics in 2021.

+John Coates is the head of the Australian Olympic Committee and the IOC member who heads the inspection team for Tokyo.

-World Athletics President Seb Coe sent a letter to Bach saying that holding the Olympics in July "is neither feasible nor desirable."
+World Athletics President Sebastian Coe sent a letter to Bach saying that holding the Olympics in July "is neither feasible nor desirable."
 He outlined a number of reasons, including competitive fairness, the likelihood athletes would overtrain if given a compressed schedule and the uncertainty caused by orders in many countries barring people from gyms and other workout venues.

 National Olympic committees in Brazil and Slovenia had also called for postponement until 2021.
 Norway's Olympic body said it did not want athletes going to Tokyo until the global health crisis is under control.